 Your insurance company may refuse to continue your policy at the end of your insurance term if your driving record is particularly bad.
 However, it’s more likely you’ll pay a higher rate when renewing your policy.

 We’ve debunked some of the most common auto insurance myths, but we know there is still plenty of misinformation out there.
 Do you still have questions about your car insurance policy?
-Call your insurance provider to learn the truth about your auto insurance plan.
+Give us a call to learn the truth about your auto insurance plan.